lemieux-lab/BamQuery/README.md

         pip install plotnine
         pip install sklearn

-4. Install external dependencies so that their binaries are available in your $PATH:
+**4. Install external dependencies so that their binaries are available in your $PATH:**

 STAR 2.7.9a: https://github.com/alexdobin/STAR
 bedtools: https://bedtools.readthedocs.io/en/latest/